Darwin-River/Ex-Machinis/documents/game-play.md

 ```

-This will immediately change the name of your company in the company directory ([http://exmachinis.com/companies](http://exmachinis.com/companies?utm_source=patreon&utm_campaign=pm)).
+This will immediately change the name of your company in the [company directory](http://exmachinis.com/companies?utm_source=patreon&utm_campaign=pm).

 [Return to TOC](game-play.md#Table-of-Contents)